INTRODUCTION

 - "You won't see it for a while: it will be ten days or more before until it can be made out with the naked eye."

-- "Is that so!" - the tramp said with a hint of regret, - "and I thought that in ten days everything would be over and that all this," - he vaguely gestured around him with his hand, - "would be a pile of ashes.
+- "Is that so!" - the vagrant said with a hint of regret, - "and I thought that in ten days everything would be over and that all this," - he vaguely gestured around him with his hand, - "would be a pile of ashes.
 However, maybe this is a new trick of the learned charlatans and rogues from the Vera quarter."

 - "I've just come from the observatory and I can tell you for sure that the comet exists."